Programming-cases/2017-Catalonia-Demography/README.md

 *Notes:*
 - The program  is made in ***Python*** and the dataset is contained in **`SQLite`**
-- Don't forget to install it:
+- Don't forget to install:
 ```Python
      !pip install sqlite3
   ```